 LENGTH The length between the transducer faces which are in contact with the water.
 Standard range: 1.0 to 50ft. or 0.3 to 15m Extended range 300ft or 90m.
-ANGLE dg's The angle in degrees between the acoustic path and the center line of the conduit.
-Range of values: 10.00° to 80.00°.
+ANGLE The angle in degrees between the acoustic path and the center line of the conduit.
+Range of values: 10.00° to 80.00° .
 WEIGHT The weighting constant for the path.
 Range: 0.000 to 1.000 This parameter is used only in "Pipe" mode; it is ignored in "Compound" mode.
 For a multi-path pipe, the sum of all the weights should be approximately 1.0.
-For 2-path round pipe, Chebyshev integration, set both path weights to: 0.500 For 4-path round pipe, Chebyshev integration, Paths 1 & 4 set to: 0.1382 Paths 2 & 3 set to: 0.3618 For 8-path round pipe, Chebyshev integration, Outer Paths, set to: 0.1809 For 4-path rectangular pipe, Gaussian integ'n, Outer Paths, set to: 0.1739 Inner Paths set to: 0.3261 ELEVATION C "Compound" mode only.
+For 2-path round pipe, Chebyshev integration, set both path weights to: 0.500 For 4-path round pipe, Chebyshev integration, Paths 1 & 4 set to: 0.1382 Paths 2 & 3 set to: 0.3618 For 8-path round pipe, Chebyshev integration, Outer Paths, set to: 0.0691 Inner Paths set to: 0.1809 For 4-path rectangular pipe, Gaussian integ'n, Outer Paths, set to: 0.1739 Inner Paths set to: 0.3261

+С ELEVATION "Compound" mode only.
 This parameter is ignored in "Pipe" mode.
 The elevation of the center line of the path above the site datum.
 In a given Section, the paths must be in the same numerical order as the elevations.
 Crossed paths must have identical elevations.
 See page 3-1.
-SIG DELAY μs The part of the signal travel time in μs, which is due to the electronic circuits, the total cable delay, and the signal travel time through the two transducer windows at either end of the path.
-Range: 0 to 20 μs For Model 7600, 7601, 7630, 7634, 7616, 7618, 7657, 7658, set to 8μs.
-For Model 7612 transducer, set to 10μs.
-For Model 7617 or 7656 transducers, set to 12μs.
-For model 7605 and 7625 transducers, set to 18μs.
+SIG DELAY The part of the signal travel time in μ s, which is due to the electronic circuits, the total cable delay, and the signal travel time through the two transducer windows at either end of the path.
+Range: 0 to 20 μs For any given transducer type, this value should be set to 3μs.
 These figures assume a cable run between the electronic unit and the section of about 150 ft (50 m).
-For longer cable runs, add 1μs for every additional 300ft (100m) of distance between electronic unit and transducers.
+For longer cable runs, add 1 us for every additional 300ft (100m) of distance between electronic unit and transducers.
+Additionally, the actual travel time of the waveforms can be verified with an oscilloscope and the sig delay value can be adjusted accordingly.
 MAX BAD MEASURES The maximum number of consecutive measurement cycles in which no valid value of velocity on a particular path is obtained.
-If this value is not reached, last good velocity value from that path is used for the Flow computation.
-If this value is reached, the path is declared to have failed, and its data are the not used for Flow computation, unless and until new valid data are obtained.
+If this value is not reached, the last good velocity value from that path is used for the Flow computation.
+If this value is reached, the path is declared to have failed, and its data are then not used for Flow computation, unless and until new valid data are obtained.
 Range: 1 to 500.
 Usually set to: 10.
 MAX VEL CHANGE The maximum change of water velocity between successive measurement cycles which is considered to be reasonable.
 If this value is exceeded, the computed velocity will change towards the new value at a rate limited by this parameter & the averaging filter.
-For changes which are large compared with this parameter, the displayed velocity will change in steps of about 0.3 Max Vel Change .
+For changes which are large compared with this parameter, the displayed velocity will change in steps of about 0.3 Max Vel Change.
 MAX PATH VELOCITY The maximum water velocity which is regarded as physically realistic.
-Values excess of this value are regarded as erroneous.

-XDUCER FREQU kHz The characteristic frequency of the transducers.
+Values in excess of this value are regarded as erroneous.
+The characteristic frequency (kHz) of the transducers.
+XDUCER FREQ

 For Model 7600, 7601, 7605, 7625, 7630, 7657, set to 1000kHz.
 For Model 7616, 7617, 7618, 7634, 7656, 7658, set to 500kHz.
 For Model 7612, set to 200kHz